JungMinu/AvetisG.github.io/_posts/2015-06-18-facebook-hacker-cup-2013-problem-beautiful-strings.md

 Since in our case we are talking about the alphabet I thought of A being the highest, B being in the middle and C being in the very end.

 I then went ahead and did this calculation `A = 1, B = 2, C = 3` (the numbers being the amount of times they have occurred).
 Even though it says "no two letters have the same beauty" I just assumed that it meant two different letters instead of the same letter repeating.
-If it didn't work then I would simple invalidate my assumption and eliminate that as a possibility, so no harm no foul.
+If it didn't work then I would simply invalidate my assumption and eliminate that as a possibility, so no harm no foul.

 After that I did `(1*26) + (2*25) + (3*24) = 148` and this was not the output expected yet it was close.